perpetualintelligence/docs/docfx_project/articles/deployment/intro.md

 Use third-party managed-hosting environment powered by Perpetual Intelligence's protocol abstractions.

 ## Deployment
-Build deployment agnostic secured applications and services and then deploy the production apps and services on on-premise, public cloud, private cloud, hybrid cloud or government cloud.
+Build deployment agnostic secured applications and services, test them in local environments and deploy the production apps and services on-premise, public, private, hybrid or government cloud.